Triple M Sydney: December 2008 – present

 On 3 September, The Peter Berner Experiment aired its final episode as Berner has finished up with the station for a possible move to the Nine Network.

 On 23 November 2009, Triple M's slogan changed to "Sydney's Best Rock".

 On 2 August 2010, Triple M turned 30 and asked slash to remake the Dr Dan Theme to a 2010 format.

 Byron Cooke left The Grill Team at the end of 2010 and moved to the Today Network to anchor Fifi and Jules.
 He was replaced by former Hot30 Countdown host Chris Page.
 Sami Lukis also left Triple M at the end of 2010, replaced by Rachel Corbett in the breakfast newsreader role.

 On 28 March 2011 Matthew Johns brother of Andrew Johns joined The Grill Team, while Brian "Spoonman" Carlton took over the newsreader role and Rachel Corbett became a regular contributor.

 On 28 September 2011, it was announced that Merrick Watts will join Triple M during drive in 2012.
 He was joined by Rachel Corbett and Julian Schiller as part of the Merrick and the Highway Patrol drive show.
 It was cancelled at the end of 2013.

-On 20 January 2014, Triple M's new national drive show "The One Percenters" premiered, hosted by ex-Fox FM Breakfast host Matt Tilley and journalist/Studio 10 host Joe Hildebrand.
+On January 20, 2014, Triple M's new national drive show "The One Percenters" premiered, hosted by ex-Fox FM Breakfast host Matt Tilley and journalist/Studio 10 host Joe Hildebrand.
 The station changed its slogan to "Sydney's Modern Rock" around this time, with a playlist focussed on music released since 1990.

+On 28 November 2024, Triple M announced former National Rugby League player and television presenter Beau Ryan would be set to host the radio station's morning slot from January 2025, alongside presenter Natarsha Belling and former Wests Tigers captain, Aaron Woods.